You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 1 pm to 2:30 pm

-This course is designed for the adult player who has completed the Beginner Pickleball course.
-Course emphasis will be on score keeping, improving different strokes with direction to include dink rally, serve/return of serve.
+This course is designed for the adult player who has completed the Beginner Pickleball course or has been playing pickleball for at least three months.
+Emphasis will be on score keeping, improving different strokes with direction to include dink rally, serve/return of serve.
 Players will work on understanding the fundamentals of the game and proper court positioning and more.
 Paddles and balls are provided.
 Class is limited to 12 students.

 Carlos Morales holds a Bachelor of Arts degree from Southeastern University in Education and played baseball at the collegiate level.
-After college, he taught Algebra 1 at the secondary level for 17 years.
-During that time, he taught and coached several sports at both New Kent and Gloucester High School.
-Carlos is also an avid tennis player and coached the boys’ tennis team at GHS.
-After learning to play pickleball several years ago, he became a USA Pickleball Ambassador and Certified Pickleball Coach.
-He now focuses his free time on promoting the “Fastest Growing Sport in the U.S.” to all levels.
+After college, he taught high school Algebra and coached several sports at both New Kent and Gloucester High School, including the boys’ tennis team at GHS.
+He is a USA Pickleball Ambassador and Certified Pickleball Coach and focuses his free time on promoting the “Fastest Growing Sport in the U.S.” to all levels.

 ________________________________________________